bottenderjs/bottenderjs.github.io/content/docs/GettingStarted.md

 ## Next Steps

 You just created your first bot with Bottender!
-To dive deeper into bot development, you may want to determine the intents behind the user saying.
+To dive deeper into bot development, you may want to determine the intents behind what the user says.
 For more information on intent understanding, [check out its documentation](./Guides-Intents).